Load all assets in a folder in XNA

 }

-This function can then, for instance, be used by the main Game class like this:
+This function can then be used by the main Game class like this:

 var textures = Content.LoadContent<Texture2D>("Textures");